symsoft/cc2016/README.md

 # Create the AWS infrastructure stack #
 In order to run our microservice application demo we need an infrastructure stack to run on.
 We will use AWS Cloudformation to create the stack.
 The Cloudformation templates to create the stack are available in this repository but they have also been stored in an AWS S3 bucket.

-1. First login to the AWS management console using your username and password.
+Login to the AWS management console using your username and password.
 In order to do that you need to know your AWS account id (Ask someone how nows, if you don't know :-))).
 You login [here](https://aws.amazon.com/)

+First we need to create an ECS cluster which will be used to run our application.

-2. Select the *EC2 Container Service*
+1. In the AWS management console, select the *EC2 Container Service* from the *Services* menu

-3. Click *Create Cluster*
+2. Click *Create Cluster*

-4. Give your ECS cluster a name and click *Create*
+3. Give your ECS cluster a name and click *Create*

+Next we will create the infrastructure stack using Cloudformation.
+This will create the necessary networking and computing resources that will be need to run the ECS cluster.
+This includes a VPC, EC2 instances in an auto-scaling group, an Elastic Load Balancer for our service, various security groups and roles needed as well as a [Consul](https://www.consul.io) cluster which is used for service discovery.

-5. Next we will create the infrastructure stack using Cloudformation.
-Select the *CloudFormation* service
+1. Select the *CloudFormation* service

-6. Click *Create Stack*
+2. Click *Create New Stack*

-7. Choose the option *Specify an Amazon S3 template URL* and enter the following URL:
+3. Choose the option *Specify an Amazon S3 template URL* and enter the following URL:
 ````
 https://s3-eu-west-1.amazonaws.com/codecamp2016/cf_appdemo_template.json
 ````

-8. Enter stack parameters
+4. Enter stack parameters
    * Stack name: Use for example your name
    * ClusterName: Use same as for stack name
    * KeyName: Select *realtime*
    * TeamName: Use same as for stack name

-9. Click next and then next again
+5. Click next and then next again

-10. Tick the checkbox *I acknowledge that AWS CloudFormation might create IAM resources* and then click *Create*
+6. Tick the checkbox *I acknowledge that AWS CloudFormation might create IAM resources* and then click *Create*

-11. This will now take a while, so go grab some coffee.
+7. This will now take a while, so go grab some coffee.
+You can follow the progress by selecting the *Events* tab at the bottom of the CloudFormation page.

 # Running the demo app #
 ## Adapting the application AWS scripts ##